May 02, 2026 / 15 min read / by Stephan Schielke / slop-free guarantee / llm.md

 This vulnerability is especially high risk for any machine that:

-- Runs containers or VMs (page cache is shared with the host kernel; a compromised container means a compromised host and cross-tenant escape)
+• Runs containers or Virtual Machine (VM) (page cache is shared with the host kernel; a compromised container means a compromised host and cross-tenant escape)

 Step 1: Check If You Are Affected